 The project is focused around five Expeditions:

-All of these are supported by five Cross-Cutting Activities which cut across the whole project:
+All of these are supported by five Cross-Cutting Activities providing vital data for all work packages:

 In July 2017, the government launched the Faraday Battery Challenge as part of the government’s wider Industrial Strategy.
 Up to £246 million was made available to develop batteries that are cost-effective, high-quality, durable, safe, low-weight and recyclable.
 From this, £80 million was awarded to set up The Faraday Institution which was opened in October 2017.
 Since then, they have awarded £42 million to four fast start projects: Battery Degradation, Recycling and Reuse (ReLiB), Next Generation Solid-State Batteries (SOLBAT) and Multiscale Modelling.